-Many people who typically come into the office to work on a daily basis are now tasked with working from home due to COVID-19.
+Many people who typically come into the office to work on a daily basis are now tasked with working from home due to the COVID-19 pandemic.
 Many people aren’t used to working from home for what is expected to be a few weeks to a few months.
-But, it’s time to accept that this is a new reality – at least for the immediate short-term.
+But in the year 2020, this has become the new reality.
 Your face-to-face work team, who you’re used to seeing every day, is now your virtual team, thanks to video conferencing meetings.
 In this post, we outline some video conferencing etiquette tips we could all use to improve the quality of our remote meetings.

 Whether you use Zoom, WebEx, or another virtual meeting tool, when you work remotely with a team, communication becomes critically important, checking in with members of your team is the main method of making sure the group stays on task and production doesn’t slow.

 Learning video conferencing etiquette will help the quality of your virtual meetings go more smoothly – from how to introduce yourself in a video conference, how to communicate with other virtual team members, and other best practices from the yoyomeeting team.

 Effective Video Conferencing Best Practices